mindscan-de/FuriousIron-Indexer/README.md

 * The indexer will index all important files in a given directory [Done: java Files]
 * It will store these files, and their content, their meta-data and so on in a different directory structure [Done]
 * It will construct a forward index [Done]
+* It will construct an inverse index for every trigram for each word.
+[Done]
-* It will construct different inverse indexes (search)
+* It will construct other inverse indexes (search)
 * It will also index meta data
 * It will also create an inverse index to that meta-data
 * Maybe later
   * It will construct a forward index of the inverse index
   * It will also construct an inverse index of the last said forward index (searchterm completion)

 All data will be stored into simple files instead of a database.
 Because I like do defer unnecessary architectural decisions as long as they do not need attention.
 Please do not expect any more writing